everx-labs/ton-labs-contracts/solidity/depool/README.md

 **Possible solutions:**

-1. Change the global timer and/or the timer call period:
+1. Change the global timer and/or the timer call period (termporarily unavailable):

-    ```jsx
+    ```bash
     tonos-cli call <HelperAddress> initTimer '{"timer":"TimerAddress","period":*number*}' --abi DePoolHelper.abi.json --sign helper.json
     ```

     Where

-    `<HelperAddress>` – is the address of the Helper contract from step 4.3
+    `<HelperAddress>` – is the address of the Helper contract from step 4.2

     `<TimerAddress>` - is the address of the global timer contract.